-- 9. Section 41(1A) of the PTA Act provides that a charitable body or organisation is exempt from liability to payroll tax if the Commissioner has given the body or organisation an exemption under section 41(2) or it is a relevant body in respect of which a beneficial body determination is in force. - 10.
-Section 41(3A) of the PTA Act provides that the Commissioner cannot give an exemption under section 41(2) to a charitable body or organisation that is a relevant body. - 11.
+- 10. Section 41(1A) of the PTA Act provides that a charitable body or organisation is exempt from liability to payroll tax if the Commissioner has given the body or organisation an exemption under section 41(2) or it is a relevant body in respect of which a beneficial body determination is in force. - 11.
+Section 41(3A) of the PTA Act provides that the Commissioner cannot give an exemption under section 41(2) to a charitable body or organisation that is a relevant body. - 12.
 The Glossary to the PTA Act defines charitable body or organisation to be a body or organisation established or carried on for charitable purposes except - (a) a body or organisation whose sole or principal purpose is the provision of tertiary education; or - (b) a college or other vocational education and training institution under the Vocational Education and Training Act 1996.

-Relevant Body
+Relevant body

-- 12. A relevant body is defined in the Acts2 to be any of the following

-- (a) a political party;

-- (b) an industrial association;

-- (c) a professional association;

-- (d) a body, other than a body referred to in (a), (b), (c) or (e), that promotes trade, industry or commerce, unless the main purposes of the body are charitable purposes that fall within the first 3 categories (being relief of poverty, advancement of education and advancement of religion) identified by Lord Macnaghten in Commissioners for Special Purposes of Income Tax v Pemsel [1891] AC 531 as developed by the common law of Australia from time to time;
+- 13. A relevant body is defined in the Acts2 to be any of the following - (a) a political party; - (b) an industrial association; - (c) a professional association; - (d) a body, other than a body referred to in (a), (b), (c) or (e), that promotes trade, industry or commerce, unless the main purposes of the body are charitable purposes that fall within the first 3 categories (being relief of poverty, advancement of education and advancement of religion) identified by Lord Macnaghten in Commissioners for Special Purposes of Income Tax v Pemsel [1891] AC 531 as developed by the common law of Australia from time to time; - (e) a body that is a member of a class of bodies prescribed for the purposes of this paragraph; - (f) a body that: - (i) is a member of a payroll tax group (as defined in the PTA Act Glossary) of which a body referred to in another paragraph is also a member; or

-2 Duties Act s 96A(1); LTA Act s 38AA(1); PTA Act s 42A(1).
+Duties Act s 96A(1); LTA Act s 38AA(1); PTA Act s 42A(1).